groonga/groonga/doc/source/reference/api/global_configurations.rst

      * negative value: It means that Groonga retries acquiring a lock until Groonga can acquire a lock.

-   :param timeuot: The new lock timeout.
+   :param timeout: The new lock timeout.
    :return: ``GRN_SUCCESS``.
 It doesn't fail.